Alpha-Lipoic Acid

 Uses

 - Nerve pain in people with diabetes (diabetic neuropathy).
-Taking 600-1800 mg of alpha-lipoic acid by mouth or by IV seems to improve symptoms such as burning, pain, and numbness in the legs and arms of people with diabetes.
-It may take 3 to 5 weeks of treatment for symptoms to improve.
+Taking 600-1800 mg of alpha-lipoic acid by mouth or by IV seems to improve concerns such as burning, pain, and numbness in the legs and arms of people with diabetes.
+It may take 3 to 5 weeks of nutritional support for concerns to improve.
 Lower doses of alpha-lipoic acid don't seem to work.

-- High levels of cholesterol or other fats (lipids) in the blood (hyperlipidemia).
-Taking alpha-lipoic acid for up to 16 weeks seems to lower total cholesterol and low-density lipoprotein (LDL or "bad") cholesterol in people with or without hyperlipidemia.
+- High levels of lipid balance or other fats (lipids) in the blood (hyperlipidemia).
+Taking alpha-lipoic acid for up to 16 weeks seems to lower total lipid balance and low-density lipoprotein (LDL or "bad") lipid balance in people with or without hyperlipidemia.

 - Obesity.
 Some research shows that taking alpha-lipoic acid for 8-48 weeks can slightly reduce body weight in adults who are overweight.
 But early research shows that alpha-lipoic acid doesn't seem to improve body weight in children who are overweight or obese.